JammalAdeyemi/ElderlyFitness-Guide/README.md

 This project implements a pose estimation pipeline using MoveNet, a lightweight model from TensorFlow, for real-time detection and classification of yoga poses and exercises.
 The goals of this project were to:

 - Accurately detect 2D pose keypoints in images and videos
-- Classify common yoga poses like tree, warrior, etc.
-- Optimize model for real-time inference on edge devices
-- Build an end-to-end pipeline from data to deployment
+- Classify yoga and exercise pose that are easy for the elders.
+- Build a model that can accurately classify yoga and exercises poses.
+- Build a web-app using react, tensorflow.js, opencv.js and integrate the developed model to the web-app.
+- Perform user testing to evaluate the sytem's performance

 ### Built With

 - [TensorFlow](https://www.tensorflow.org/)
 - [MoveNet](https://www.tensorflow.org/lite/models/pose_estimation/overview)
 - [TensorFlow Lite](https://www.tensorflow.org/lite)
-- [Python]
+- Python
-- [OpenCV]
+- OpenCV
-- [React]
+- React

 ## Getting Started